-- Building effective and sustainable conservation capability and organisations through on-going capacity development including raising the awareness of people about the importance of biodiversity. - Ensuring conservation is continuously improved by recording, disseminating and incorporating lessons learned and best practices and the use of tools such as the Open Standards for Conservation - Building capacity with and within local and faith based organisations. - Enhancing capacity of conservation practitioners to use concepts and tools of the private sector.
+- Building effective and sustainable conservation capability and organisations through on-going capacity development including raising the awareness of people about the importance of biodiversity - Ensuring conservation is continuously improved by recording , disseminating and incorporating lessons learned and best practices - Building capacity with and within local and faith based organisations. - Enhancing capacity of conservation practitioners to use concepts and tools of the private sector.

-- Supporting national partners in their efforts to build effective and sustainable national institutions. - Supporting national partners and communities in their efforts to develop leadership, competencies and project management skills. - Ensuring their presence in-country does not undermine national and local institution-building or capacity development. - Contributing to national partner's best practice by recording, disseminating and implementing lessons learned.
+- Supporting national partners in their efforts to build effective and sustainable national institutions; - Supporting national partners and communities in their efforts to develop leadership, project direction and management skills - Ensuring their presence in -country does not undermine national and local institution building or capacity development; - Contributing to national partner's best practice by recording, disseminating and implementing lessons learned.

-Principle 8: Accountability
+Principle 8.
+Accountability